jhipster/jhipster-guides/guides/01_creating_your_application.md

 You can also use the Yeoman command-line options, like ```--force``` to automatically overwrite existing files.
 So if you want to regenerate your whole application, including its entities, you can run ```jhipster --force --with-entities```

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 Congratulations!
 You have generated an application !

+If you've not yet added a repository on your github, we highly recommend you to do so.
+You can follow [GitHub's documentation](https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line) to add this now existing project to your repository on GitHub.

 Enter the next command line to start the next tutorial: